 One ILP group had quite the itinerary.
 They stayed with Casa Sipi Lodge Falls, arriving there Friday night.
-Saturday morning, after breakfast, they hiked Sipi Falls and of course, did the abseiling (which is crazy fun).
+Saturday morning, after breakfast, they hiked Sipi Falls (peek the picture below of that) and of course, did the abseiling (which is crazy fun).
 They then headed back to the lodge for lunch and drove to Mbale.
 They hiked up, had dinner, then camped overnight night.
 After breakfast, it was a hike down then back to Kampala on Sunday.
 The total was around $170 for all of that — accommodation, some transportation, Sipi Falls, Wanale Ride, and meals.

 Supposedly you can do just the hike through them for $40 if that fits better into your itinerary.

 Go With Casa Sipi Falls Lodge

 This is our pick for a tour guide who can take you to Wanale Ridge, and a play to stay if you also want to do Sipi Falls.
 You won't be able to do both during the same day, so you'll want to stay at the lodge, do Sipi Falls, then drive down for your hike on Wanale Ridge.
 Make sense?